DrMaster7/MBST_CMet/README.md

     In the menu, you will see a text box where you can enter the IDs of the stops you want.
 Please note that the more stops you request, the longer it will take for the request to return results.
 As mentioned above, the stop IDs will be the base values to use on the website.
 If you are unsure what a stop ID is:

-    - On the ground, they are located in the lower corner of the yellow semi-circle on the bus stops, usually labelled ‘COD.
-(Stop ID)’. **THIS IS THE VALUE YOU NEED TO USE THE WEBSITE.**
+    - On the ground, they are located at the bottom corner of the yellow semi-circle of the bus stops, usually labelled "COD.
+(Stop ID)". **This is the value that the user needs for the website**, as already explained.

         ![alt text](www/images/id_terreno.png)